googleapis/google-cloud-cpp/google/cloud/functions/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Functions API][cloud-service-docs], a service to Manages lightweight user-provided functions executed in response to events.
+This directory contains an idiomatic C++ client library for the [Cloud Functions API][cloud-service-docs], a lightweight compute solution for developers to create single-purpose, stand-alone functions that respond to Cloud events without the need to manage a server or runtime environment.

 This library is **experimental**.
 Its APIs are subject to change without notice.